 It is common for Haitians to include meat sauce to accompany a rice dish or

 First and foremost, I must warn you that Haitian stews need a lot of patience.
 For example, most meats or fish are marinated overnight.
-Then boiled, and pan-fried for browning, and later finished in a rich sauce.
+Then boiled, and pan-fried for browning, and later finished in a rich red, tangy-lemony sauce.

-This method can take about more than two hours depending on the meat.
-The browning process is highly important when creating stews.
-The flavors are added as the sauce is created.
+The browning process is highly important when preparing stews.
+The flavors are added as the sauce is prepared.
 Almost like a layering effect.

-Cleaning the meat – Haitian Style!
+Cleaning The Meat – Haitian Style

 When we clean meat, we often include vinegar; which I use the most to help clean and tenderize the meat, lime, and or sour oranges, and boiled water; here’s why:

-The Meat: Haiti is a very hot and humid country.
-Most of the population do not have access to a refrigerator or frozen ingredients.
 Most of our ingredients are bought the day the food will be prepared.
 Most of the ingredients are found in an outdoor market; some are covered and some are not.

-Once you arrive home, the meat is cleaned to perfection and it is a process!
 For example, all fats, blood vessels, and “gunk” must be removed.
 The skin is sometimes removed as well.

-All of the small pieces underneath the muscle or bone must be removed.
-Otherwise, it will create a “raw” or uninviting order when cooking.
-I know it may sound crazy, but we could almost always tell if the meat has not gone through the proper steps of cleaning.
-Believe it or not, by not removing the fats and “gunk” (as I call it), it actually make a difference.
+Believe it or not, not removing the fats and “gunk” (as I call it), actually makes a difference.
 The meat is not as “light” when you taste it.

 In a nutshell, there should be little to no fat visible after the meat is cleaned.